-Team captains should plan to attend the Friday evening packet pickup/rules and safety briefing, 6–9pm at Barhop Brewing & Pizza in Port Angeles.
+Team captains should plan to attend the Friday evening packet pickup, 4–6pm at Barhop Brewing & Pizza in Port Angeles.
+Bring printed copies of your team roster and signed waivers for all teammates (linked at top of this website).
 There will be on-site check-in on Saturday, but be aware that the drive from Port Angeles to the start line takes about an hour.
 Stay in the area the night before if at all possible.

 PRO TIP: Register early to hold your spot!